mm6/InternetOfThingsCourse/projects/project1/Project1_F22.md

 ```
 You will need to wait (an hour or more) for your device to be registered.
 You only need to do this once.

-For students in Adelaide, see your TA for help with connecting to campus Wi_Fi.

 #### Setting up for home Wi-Fi

 7) [Connect your Particle Argon to a Wi-Fi router.](https://docs.particle.io/quickstart/argon/)